 [FAQS about Charging inverter to charge the battery]

-[FAQS about How many lithium batteries does the inverter carry]
+[FAQS about How many strings of lithium batteries does the inverter use]

 The charging current determines how many batteries you can use with an inverter.
 The battery capacity cannot exceed the charging current limits, otherwise the battery will take too long to charge or not all. .